-All Educational Support Personnel as well as those who are required to complete the Para-professional requirements may will attend the district approved Para-Pro training program. and receive credit.
-This training is an online offering and questions should be directed to the Inservice Office. for any content-based training that meets the Para-professional specification.
+All Educational Support Personnel as well as those who are required to complete the Para-professional requirements will attend the district approved Para-Pro training program..
+This training is an online offering and questions should be directed to the Inservice Office.
 Records of attendance and component numbers will be maintained in the same manner as for instructional personnel.
 Actual number of hours attended may be posted for Educational Support Personnel as specified.

-Needs Assessments For Non-Instructional Personnel For 2012-172015-2020
+Needs Assessments For Non-Instructional Personnel For 2015-2020

-District directors, coordinators, and their staff members will review the School Improvement Plans and school needseducational support self-assessment forms in order to determine Inservice needs for the 2012-172015-2020 school years.
-Copies of School Improvement Plans are availableonline on the school websites. in the office of the Assistant Superintendent for Instruction and at the Professional Development Center.
+District directors, coordinators, and their staff members will review the School Improvement Plans and educational support self-assessment forms in order to determine Inservice needs for the 2015-2020 school years.
+Copies of School Improvement Plans are available online on the school websites.